 Technical Problems That Plague Users

-TVMob will trouble you not just with performance but with technical problems also.
+TVMob will trouble you not just with performance issues but also with technical problems.
 Here are the issues you will face with the app:

 App Crashes and Freezing